San Francisco Pregnancy, Family and Medical Leave Attorney

-When employees miss work because of their own serious health condition or a family member’s serious health condition, the last thing they should worry about is losing their job.
-And, in many cases, California and federal laws do protect the jobs of employees who request leave because of their own medical condition or to care for their ill family member.
-These same laws also prohibit employers from terminating or otherwise punishing employees who take protected medical or family leave.
+When employees have to miss work because of their own health condition, their family member’s serious health condition, or because of military service, the last thing they should worry about is losing their job.
+In many cases, where employees request leave because of their own medical condition or to care for their ill family member, California and federal employment laws protect their job.
+These laws also prohibit employers from terminating or otherwise punishing employees who take protected medical or family leave.

 - the employee’s own serious health condition